h5py/h5py/windows/README.txt

 Build HDF5 for distribution with a single command, using the pavement file in this directory.
 You will need to install paver first.

-To build HDF5 with Visual Studio 2008 (required for Python 2.6 and 2.7):
+To build HDF5 with Visual Studio 2008 (required for Python 2.6, 2.7 and 3.2):

   paver build_2008

-To build with Visual Studio 2010 (required for Python 3.2 and 3.3):
+To build with Visual Studio 2010 (required for Python 3.3):

   paver build_2010